-- ARE NOT a change to numeric or narrative standards, but rather to the implementation of existing standards to ensure that designated uses are correctly and appropriately assigned; - ARE NOT a rationale for the a priori relaxation of pollution controls or the removal of waters from the impaired waters list;4 - ARE NOT a mechanism for downgrading the existing beneficial use class for a water body.5 All existing beneficial uses will continue to be protected and use designations must be made through rulemaking; - ARE NOT a change to any of the existing biological, chemical or physical standards established in Minn.
+- ARE NOT a mechanism for downgrading the existing beneficial use class for a water body.
+All existing beneficial uses will continue to be protected and use designations must be made through rulemaking; - ARE NOT a change to any of the existing biological, chemical or physical standards established in Minn.
 R. ch.
 7050 and Minn.
 R. ch.
-7052; - ARE NOT a change to the list of Class 2 wetlands identified in Minn.
-R. 7050.0470 (S-6); and - ARE NOT change to any use class other than Classes 2 and 7.6
+7052.
+This includes revisions or additions to standards for salty parameters (e.g., sulfate, chloride, and specific conductance); - ARE NOT a removal of Class 1B standards or the associated applicable water quality criteria (e.g., sulfate) to any waters; - ARE NOT a change to the list of Class 2 wetlands identified in Minn.
+R. 7050.0470; and - ARE NOT change to any use class other than Class 2.